jsiegenthaler/homebridge-eosstb/README.md

 </p>

 # homebridge-eosstb
-# IMPORTANT NOTICE: THIS IS AN ALPHA RELEASE DUE TO BACKEND CHANGES
+# IMPORTANT NOTICE: THIS IS AN BETA RELEASE DUE TO BACKEND CHANGES
 The system backend changed, first noted on Thursday 13 October 2022, requiring a rewrite of many parts of this plugin.
-The new release is contained in this branch and is currently in alpha testing.
+The new release is contained in this branch and is currently in beta testing.
-I have box status and control working again, so CH, NL, IE and AT users can once again control their box.
+I have logon and box status and control working again, so CH, NL, IE, BE and AT users can once again control their box.
-Note that the Channel List is not yet working, and the BE logon sequence is not yet working.
-I need a BE user to help in testing.
+For GB I need some test users willing to help.

-Feel free to try out the new alpha and eventually beta versions, but please always read the [CHANGELOG.md](/CHANGELOG.md) to see what state the plugin is currently in.
+Feel free to try out the new beta version, but please always read the [CHANGELOG.md](/CHANGELOG.md) to see what state the plugin is currently in.
 Please provide feedback via bug reports if anything is not working as expected.

 # IMPORTANT NOTICE: THIS README STILL NEEDS UPDATING TO REFLECT CHANGES IN V2
 Biggest changes: Profile handling.
 The plugin now loads the profile configured as startup profile.
-User profiles are deprecated.
+User profiles are still supported.
+Sorting by most watched is supported.
 FAQ and WIKI need updating.
+Recordign status is deprecated due to unknown endpoints.

 [![npm](https://badgen.net/npm/dt/homebridge-eosstb)](https://www.npmjs.com/package/homebridge-eosstb)